Domee Shi breaks new ground with remarkable career

-Bao, which was partially inspired by Shi’s own mother, tells the story of an aging Chinese woman who gets another chance at motherhood when one of her dumplings springs to life.
-The woman excitedly welcomes the new bundle of joy into her life, but as the dumpling begins to grow, she must come to the terms with the fact that nothing stays cute and small forever.
+Turning Red – which is also Shi’s debut as director of a major feature film – is just the latest in her anthology of work inspired by her own experiences.
+In 2018, her Academy Award-winning short film Bao was partially inspired by her own mother.
+It tells the story of an aging Chinese woman who gets another chance at motherhood when one of her dumplings springs to life.
+The woman excitedly welcomes the new bundle of joy into her life, but as the dumpling begins to grow, she must come to terms with the fact that nothing stays cute and small forever.

-“Growing up as an only child to my Chinese parents, ever since I was little my mom would treat me like her own precious dumpling, making sure I didn’t wander off or get into trouble,” Shi explains from Pixar’s head office in Emeryville, Calif.
+“Growing up as an only child to my Chinese parents, ever since I was little my mom would treat me like her own precious dumpling, making sure I didn’t wander off or get into trouble,” Shi said, ahead of Bao’s release.
 The word “bao” can mean “steamed bun” or “something precious,” depending on its pronunciation.

-Shi’s love of fairy tales also influenced the storyline.
-She sees the film as an attempt to create a modern-day, Chinese version of the classic Gingerbread Man story.
+Shi's love of fairy tales also influenced the storyline.
+She saw Bao as an attempt to create a modern-day, Chinese version of the classic Gingerbread Man story.

 “It’s good creatively to put bits of yourself into your work because that's what makes it feel authentic and unique and truthful.”